shailendraKumar1/task-manager-app/README.md

 ### Prerequisites
 - Go 1.19 or higher
-- MySQL 8.0 or higher
+- PostgreSQL 12.0 or higher
 - Git

 ### 1. Clone Repository